fibroid tumors diet foods healthy

 1. Green tea — Studies have shown that green tea may help with a range of ailments, including fibroids, liver disorders, Type 2 diabetes, cardiovascular disease, stroke, weight loss, cancer, and Alzheimer’s disease.

 2. Resveratrol — This plant-based chemical can be found in blueberries, mulberries, raspberries, and grapes.
-It can also be taken as a supplement at mealtime and may help with fibroids.
+It can also be taken as a supplement at mealtimes and may help with fibroids.

 3. Curcumin — This phytochemical has been shown to limit fibroid growth and possibly shrink them slowly.